mxcube/mxcubeweb/docs/source/dev/tests.md

 ## E2E Tests (Cypress)

-The E2E tests are located in the `ui/cypress/e2e` folder and consist of multiple specs represented each by one file.
-The specs are designed to each contain the tests to their respective component.
-One exception is the `app.cy.js` which also includes tests regarding login.
+The end-to-end tests are located in the `ui/cypress/e2e` folder and organised into multiple spec files by feature.

 To run all the tests consecutively in a headless browser environment, start both the backend and front-end servers in separate terminals, and then run the following command from the root of the project: